bprager/SkillSphere/skill_sphere_mcp/docs/PDD.md

 # Product Description Document (SkillSphere MCP Server)

-*A hypergraph-backed talent API for AI agents*
+## A hypergraph-backed talent API for AI agents

 ---

 ## 1 · Why this server exists

-Recruiters, hiring bots and “smart-CV” tools keep asking the same questions:
+Recruiters, hiring bots and "smart-CV" tools keep asking the same questions:

-* *“Does Bernd have the skills for **this** role?”*
+* "Does Bernd have the skills for **this** role?"
-* *“Generate a résumé tailored to **that** job description.”*
+* "Generate a résumé tailored to **that** job description."

-The SkillSphere server exposes Bernd Prager’s **skills-and-experience hypergraph** through the **Model Context Protocol (MCP)** so any LLM agent can reason over a single, always-up-to-date knowledge source rather than scraping LinkedIn or PDFs.
+The SkillSphere server exposes Bernd Prager's **skills-and-experience hypergraph** through the **Model Context Protocol (MCP)** so any LLM agent can reason over a single, always-up-to-date knowledge source rather than scraping LinkedIn or PDFs.

 MCP provides a negotiated, machine-readable interface built on JSON-RPC 2.0 and supports both **read-only resources** and **callable tools** ([Philschmid][1]).
 During the **`initialize` handshake** client and server agree on protocol revision and capabilities ([Model Context Protocol][2], [Medium][3]).